DS-223-2025-Fall/group-3/university_app/syllabi/README.md

 ## Notes

 - The zip file (`syllabi.zip`) is **excluded from git** (see `.gitignore`) to avoid committing large files
-- The zip file is mounted as read-only (`:ro`) in docker-compose for safety
+- The syllabi directory is mounted as read-only (`:ro`) in docker-compose for safety
+- **The container will start successfully even if `syllabi.zip` doesn't exist** - the entrypoint script handles this gracefully
-- The extraction happens automatically on every container startup
+- The extraction happens automatically on container startup (only if the zip file exists and PDFs aren't already extracted)
 - For sharing with instructors/PM, use alternative methods (see project documentation)
 - The API will return 404 if a syllabus file is missing (this is expected for MVP)